 - Visit the British Library – it’s an amazing place to visit at any time of the year, but check out if there is an exhibition or show you could attend.

 - Go to the theatre.
-Perhaps a play that you will be studying next year is on, or just something else you are interested in.
-The Globe often have great deals for students, so you could visit the home of Shakespeare play for a bargain!
+Perhaps a play that you will be studying next year is on, or something else you are interested in.
+The Globe often have great deals for students, so you could visit the home of Shakespeare plays for a bargain!

 - To apply to university, you need to demonstrate that you are well informed about the subject and have a strong interest in studying it at greater depth.
 To get started, practice writing about your subject interests by composing short responses to the following questions:

 - What have you watched, read or listened to that has inspired you?

 - Why was it interesting?

 - What new issues did you learn about?